pranabekka/pranabekka.github.io/content/links.md

 updated = 2023-10-06 11:44:15
 +++

-A collection of links on various things, with brief descriptions about what they are and why they're of interest.
+There are a lot of cool things on the web.
-Basically bookmarks.
+Here's a few, and why I think they're great.

 ## [Web Sustainability Guidelines](https://w3c.github.io/sustyweb#table-of-contents)